BSalita/BBO-Lin-Parser/README.md

 The curent status is proof-of-concept stage.
 Months of work are needed to curate data along with development of coverage and validation software.

-This project is not affiliated with or sponsered by BBO.
+This project is not affiliated with or sponsored by BBO.

 # Dependencies:
 - Python 3.8+